 As one of our most popular models, the Amerisleep AS3 is the best mattress for hot sleepers.
 It has a medium feel made from plant-based memory foam— perfect for hot sleepers and combination sleepers.

 The Amerisleep AS3 mattress is 12 inches thick and contains 3 inches of Bio-Pur®, 2 inches of Affinity with HIVE® technology, and 7 inches of Bio-Core®.

 Bio-Pur® comfort layer.
 The plant-based top layer of Bio-Pur® is made exclusively through Amerisleep.
-Castor oil partially replaces petroleum during the manufacturing process for a foam five times more breathable and ten times more responsive than traditional memory foam.
+Castor oil partially replaces petroleum during the manufacturing process, resulting in more breathable and responsive memory foam.
 The open-cell structure of Bio-Pur® conforms to the body, relieving pressure points.

 Affinity transition layer with HIVE® technology.
 The Affinity foam layer uses HIVE® technology— hundreds of hexagonal-shaped segments form a 5-zone support system with softer support to the shoulders and hips and firmer support for the head, back, and legs.
 The Affinity layer encourages healthy spinal alignment.

 Bio-Core® base layer.
 Amerisleep’s Bio-Core® is a high-density foam made through eco-friendly methods.
 This base layer evenly supports the body without risk of sagging.

 Sleep trial and warranty.
 The Amerisleep AS3 comes with a 100-night sleep trial and a 20-year warranty, one of the best in the mattress industry.
 During the first 10 years, Amerisleep will replace the mattress free of charge in the wake of a valid defect, including manufacturing defects and sagging greater than 0.75 inches.
 During the last 10 years, Amerisleep will choose to either repair or replace the mattress at a prorated charge.